cyterat/lol-champs-network/README.md

 [League of Legends Champions Network](https://lol-champion-builds-d6r5z.ondigitalocean.app/)

-An interactive web-based tool for visualizing relationships between League of Legends champions.
-This visualization, powered by vis.js, represents champions as nodes.
+A web-based tool for exploring current League of Legends champions and their builds, powered by vis.js

 Clicking on a champion node reveals a dynamic popup with links to various external build guides.